RainbowMiner/RainbowMiner/README.md

 ### Setup as Server

 - one PC takes the role as Server
-- it will act as gateway to the pool APIs for all Clients
+- it will act as a gateway to the pool APIs for all Clients
-- enable auth: choose an username and a password.
+- enable auth: choose a username and a password.
 - the server will be running on the API port

 These are the server-fields to fill in the config.txt (or use the initscripts or the built-in config)